Ross Dallow: Police career

 Dallow was a significant personality in the management of race relations in the Auckland Police District in the 1970s.
 As inspector, he was originally in charge of the task force that Graeme Dallow had set up as a temporary expedient to deal with street disorder among the large Māori and Pacific communities that had migrated to South Auckland.
 Later Ross Dallow headed the Community Relations Co-ordinators for five years.
 As leader of both units, Dallow worked on improving communications with Māori and Pasifika leaders.
 For example, he took Assistant Race Relations Conciliator Pita Sharples out with the Task Force one night to show him the problems on the street, and won the influential support of the Conciliator's office.

 In 1976 Dallow promoted the expansion of police education programmes in secondary schools.
 Hitherto such programmes were aimed at acquainting pupils with the role of the police in society and creating a sense that the police were trustworthy and approachable.
 Dallow believed that the police had to introduce more sophisticated programmes because pupils were acquiring knowledge of law-related issues from "radical and civil liberties types who enter the schools under the guise of 'liberal studies' ".

 After he became a superintendent, Dallow, in the face of the reluctance of many of his colleagues, spent much of his time addressing opinion-formers and cultivating a positive relationship with the media in relation to race relations and other police issues in Auckland.
 Dallow was District Commander in West Auckland and the length of his police career was 36 years.

 In 1979, Dallow was one of the police team who served at the mortuary at Auckland University School of Medicine, where bodies recovered in the aftermath of the crash of Air New Zealand Flight 901 on Mount Erebus were taken when they were returned to New Zealand.
 He was subsequently awarded the New Zealand Special Service Medal (Erebus).

 Local government

 Dallow was a member of the Waitakere City Council from 1992 to 2010.
-In 2010 he was elected as an inaugrual member of the Henderson-Massey Local Board.
+In 2010 he was elected as an inaugural member of the Henderson-Massey Local Board.
 During the election campaign, Dallow was criticised for his use of police colours on his election placards and his comments on the "browning" of New Zealand at a West Auckland citizenship ceremony.
 Dallow did not stand again for the board after his term expired in 2013.

 Dallow was also a member of the Waitakere Licensing Trust from 1992 to 2016, including as chair of the trust board from 1995 to 2004.